aleluzam/A_Maze_Ing/README.md

 Make install will:
     -create a virtual environment
     -install Python dependencies
-    -install the maze generator package
+    -install the maze mlx library

 ### Running the application